scripal-git/scripal/docs/BuildWindows.md

 git clone -b master https://github.com/pocoproject/poco.git
 </pre>

+If you are already using Poco, the following libraries are needed:

+**PocoFoundation, PocoEncodings, PocoUtil, PocoJSON, PocoXML, PocoZip**

+We recommend to build Poco libraries using the supplied Visual Studio solution: in the Scripal repository, open **\win\Poco4Scripal.sln** and build the relase or debug version

-build Poco - static and dynamic versions are needed (only x64 and x86) [https://docs.pocoproject.org/current/99150-WindowsPlatformNotes.html]
+Select Debug or Release versions and static/dynamic build types. build Poco - static and dynamic versions are needed (only x64 and x86) [https://docs.pocoproject.org/current/99150-WindowsPlatformNotes.html]

 To tell Scripal about your Poco Build: open Developer Powershell in Visual Studio and execute
 <pre>